SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

     ```typescript
     export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {
       // ...

+      // eslint-disable-next-line @typescript-eslint/no-explicit-any
-      protected onPropertyPaneFieldChanged(propertyPath: string, oldValue: any, newValue: any): void {
+      protected async onPropertyPaneFieldChanged(propertyPath: string, oldValue: any, newValue: any): Promise<void> {
-        if (propertyPath === 'listName' &&
+        if (propertyPath === 'listName' && newValue) {
-            newValue) {
+          // communicate loading items
+          this.loadingIndicator = true;

           // push new list value
           super.onPropertyPaneFieldChanged(propertyPath, oldValue, newValue);
-          // get previously selected item
-          const previousItem: string = this.properties.itemName;

           // reset selected item
-          this.properties.itemName = undefined;
-          // push new item value
-          this.onPropertyPaneFieldChanged('itemName', previousItem, this.properties.itemName);
+          this.properties.itemName = ''; // use empty string to force property pane to reset the selected item. undefined will not trigger the reset

           // disable item selector until new items are loaded
           this.itemsDropdownDisabled = true;

           // refresh the item selector control by repainting the property pane
           this.context.propertyPane.refresh();

-          // communicate loading items
+          // get new items
-          this.context.statusRenderer.displayLoadingIndicator(this.domElement, 'items');

-          this.loadItems()
-            .then((itemOptions: IPropertyPaneDropdownOption[]): void => {
+          const itemOptions: IPropertyPaneDropdownOption[] = await this.loadItems();

           // store items
           this.items = itemOptions;

           // enable item selector
           this.itemsDropdownDisabled = false;

           // clear status indicator
-              this.context.statusRenderer.clearLoadingIndicator(this.domElement);
-              // re-render the web part as clearing the loading indicator removes the web part body
-              this.render();
+          this.loadingIndicator = false;

           // refresh the item selector control by repainting the property pane
           this.context.propertyPane.refresh();
-            });
         }
         else {
           super.onPropertyPaneFieldChanged(propertyPath, oldValue, newValue);